12 Caribbean Movies to Inspire your next vacation

 The deserted island where they land turns into a paradise as they learn to live in the wild, have various adventures and build an impressive house in a tree.

-This movie had every kid on my block building tree houses and contraptions in our backyards as we pretended to be shipwrecked.
+The movie, Swiss Family Robinson, had every kid on my block building tree houses and contraptions in our backyards as we pretended to be shipwrecked.

-Caribbean filming location: Tobago
+Caribbean movie location: Tobago

 When mild-mannered Martin Harvey (Martin Short) finds out that he has inherited a vintage yacht, he decides to take his family on a Caribbean vacation to retrieve the vessel.